Calak'mul

 Military

-Calak'mul is "ruled" by one General and one High Priestess or Priest.
-The General oversees the war effort against the Steel Dwarves, and commands eight legions of Inferni.
-The General usually seldom lasts more than a few years, as assassinations and bids for power are common in Calak'mul.
+Calak'mul was "ruled" by one General and one High Priestess or Priest.
+The General oversaw war efforts and commanded nine legions of Inferni.
+General seldom last more than a few years, as assassinations and bids for power are common in Calak'mul.
 Inferni lifespans are expectedly quite short.

 Kaxxigan